King embarks on series of meetings during two-day Dubai tour ahead of Cop28

 “The important role His Majesty and other world leaders can play is to make sure that governments respect indigenous people and that donors and philanthropists and international finance reach these front lines where people are risking their lives to protect the forest.”

-The King has a number of engagements during his time in the Gulf state and later will speak to female climate leaders to discuss the risks posed to women by climate change.
+The King has had several engagements during his first day in the Gulf state, also speaking to female climate leaders to discuss the risks posed to women by climate change, and representatives of small island states, which are heavily impacted by climate change.

-On Thursday evening, he will join Sheikh Mohamed bin Zayed Al Nahyan, president of the United Arab Emirates, to formally launch the Cop28 Business and Philanthropy Climate Forum.
+After holding a second bilateral talk with the president and vice president of Guyana, Charles held a third with Sheikh Mohamed bin Zayed Al Nahyan, president of the United Arab Emirates, with the pair then formally launching the Cop28 Business and Philanthropy Climate Forum.

 As part of the trip and his discussions with world leaders, he is also expected to promote peace in the region and worldwide.